Solviento/notes/JAVA/JAVA-LEARNING/tomcat.md

 - **/WEB-INF/classes**
   - Java class files that are part of the application
   - Package structure needs to be reflected inside /WEB-INF/classes
-    - e.g. The ‘com.fdmgroup.User’ class needs to be in this directory structure: /WEB-INF/classes/com/fdmgroup/User.class
+    - e.g. The ‘com.xyzgroup.User’ class needs to be in this directory structure: /WEB-INF/classes/com/fdmgroup/User.class

 **META-INF Directory**